-🌌 Archive: Cosmos and Nature in Stoicism
+Stoic Cosmos and Nature

-From part to whole – and quietly back again
+From part to whole, then back again

 🕮 Stoic Symbolism and Visual Thought